scoulomb/home-assistant/README.md

 ## Note on network

-Before read some NAT foundation at
+Before read some NAT foundation on top of this repo at
 - https://github.com/scoulomb/docker-under-the-hood/blob/main/NAT-deep-dive-appendix/README.md#nat-deep-dive <!-- chema compliant between this doc and here, and detaill the @home -->
 - Links-mig-auto-cloud/README.md#migration-and-snatdnat <!-- link made ok -->

+Also in this repo we gave example of some NATing and DNS usage: https://github.com/scoulomb/myDNS/blob/master/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-a.md.
+This repo is linked (and consistent) to DNS section [of this file](#note-on-mdns).

+See also NAT and [VPN](./appendices/VPN.md).

 ### Config